 Bonus: NLP Processing

 One thing is clear – robo-advisors are not going anywhere.
 Nor can they stay unremarked by wealth managers.
-As customers are getting increasingly tech savvy, they will be more and more attracted by the easily accessible, gamified, and seamlessly integrated services of robo-advisors.
+As customers are getting increasingly tech-savvy, they will be more and more attracted by the easily accessible, interactive, and efficient services of digital advisors.

 Robo-advisors will continue to mature and evolve in order to better connect physical and digital experiences powering personalized and effective interactions with customers.
-Implementing them into their offering is becoming essential for wealth management and investment companies if they want to survive on a market which is quickly turning digital.
+Implementing them into their offering is becoming essential for wealth management and investment companies if they want to survive in a market that is quickly turning digital.